unigale/docs/src/content/docs/hypercore/01-overview.md

 # Multi-Core Architecture

-Unigale can manage multiple “cores” within the same application.
+Epsicube can manage multiple “cores” within the same application.
 This experimental feature allows the primary application to spawn, configure, and control subordinate applications dynamically.